Zolko-123/FreeCAD_Assembly4/Examples/Tutorial2/TUTORIAL2.md

 We do now the same thing with another coordinate system, call it _LCS_arm_ and attach it to the line in the master sketch representing ... the arm.

-As a final check before doing the part designs you can animate the master sketch and verify that the LCS move as they should.
+As a final check before doing the part designs you can animate the master sketch and verify that the LCS move as they should (see next section of this tutorial).
 You can also change the values of the variables _Dist_pivot_ and _R_disk_ to check that everything works as expected.
 Save.

 **Result:** we have now created 3 coordinate systems placed and oriented as the final 3 parts shall be placed: